-A novel velocity-matched distributed balanced photodetector operating at 1.3 and 1.55μm wavelengths has been experimentally demonstrated.
+A novel velocity-matched distributed balanced photodetector operating at 1.3 and 1.55 μ m wavelengths has been proposed and experimentally demonstrated.
 Distributed absorption and velocity matching of the optical and microwave signals are employed to achieve high saturation photocurrent.
-A common mode rejection ratio greater than 27 dB has been achieved over a wide range of photocurrents.
-More than 24dB suppression of the relative intensity noise of the laser source and EDFA added noise has been achieved in a broadband RF link experiment.
-Shot noise limited performance has been achieved with significant improvements in the signal-to-noise ratio.
+The velocity matching between the incident optical wave and the output microwave signal allows the detector length and effective absorption volume to increase without penalizing the bandwidth.
+A common-mode rejection ratio greater than 27 dB has been achieved over a wide range of photocurrents.
+More than 24-dB suppression of the relative intensity noise of the laser source and EDFA added noise has been achieved in a broadband RF link experiment.
+Shot-noise limited performance has been achieved with significant improvements in the signal-to-noise ratio over a wide range of frequencies and phase mismatch of input RF signals.
+The experimental results indicate that the distributed balanced photodetector will have a major impact on most RF photonic systems with its superior potential of reaching very high power levels.